Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Lore & Writing**

+* Fluffy should be warm instead of cold, because she is a being of infinite complexity.
 * "Enemies" might not be the correct term to describe the world's entities...
 * Make InvTutorial sound less like a marketing pitch.
 * Rename Ipseity to Complexity/Value.